-With the world in quarantine, there’s never been a better time to up your digital game.
+With the world still grappling with COVID-19, there’s never been a better time to up your digital game.
 It’s an essential way to put yourself out there without actually leaving your home.

 For actors, social media can be a minefield of new platforms to master, content to create, and potential traps to ensnare ourselves in.